cctxdyland/CS1/README.md

-# CMU CS Academy, year 1
+# CMU CS Academy projects and lessons

-This repository showcases my creative tasks and lessons I found cool from CMU's CS Academy course.
+This repository showcases my creative tasks and lessons I found cool from CMU's CS Academy.

 ## Table of Contents